 Key factors that trigger photoinduced phase transitions

 The team demonstrated that Coulomb repulsion forces play a significant role in properly characterising the crystal’s structural and magnetic properties in the low-temperature phase transition.
-“We have shown the need of a surprisingly high Hubbard (U) value for the conjugated molecular systems (or pi systems) to reproduce the experimentally observed charge separation phase at low temperatures,” notes Rubio.
-The value of the on-site coulomb interaction U was determined from standard trial-and-error methods as well as from recently proposed first-principle calculations.
+“We have shown the need for a surprisingly high Hubbard (U) value for the conjugated molecular systems (or pi systems) to reproduce the experimentally observed charge separation phase at low temperatures,” notes Rubio.
+The value of the on-site Coulomb interaction U was determined from standard trial-and-error methods as well as from recently proposed first-principle calculations.
 Results also showed that a non-standard U value for the conjugated systems of the crystal’s organic molecules is necessary for localising lone pairs.
 “Although we did not calculate the specific electron-phonon couplings, we identified the geometrical changes involved in the crystal’s photoinduced phase transitions.
 This step is crucial for interpreting the vibrational modes that initiate phase transition when the system is heated or cooled,” adds Rubio.

 Determining the electronic properties in excited states

 Researchers extended their local density approximation methods to determine the crystal’s electronic excitation properties, such as the transition dipole moments and transition densities.
 The team proved their new scheme is crucial for determining exciton couplings, and therefore, excitation energy transfer dynamics that govern phase transitions from the insulator to the metal.
 The newly developed method has been implemented using the Octopus code.
-Researchers are working on machine learning techniques such as kernel ridge regression and deep neural networks to determine the molecular excitation spectra in an efficient and predictable manner “Ultrastrong light pulses are powerful tools for modifying strongly correlated materials.
+Researchers are working on machine learning techniques such as kernel ridge regression and deep neural networks to determine the molecular excitation spectra in an efficient and predictable manner.
+“Ultrastrong light pulses are powerful tools for modifying strongly correlated materials.
 We have taken a step forward by controlling not only the ground-state electronic properties but also the excited-state electronic dynamics of photosensitive crystals.
 By mixing different light pulses, we create new meta-stable states that demonstrate intriguing properties that have far-reaching implications for materials science,” concludes Rubio.

 StrongLights, photoinduced phase transitions, metal, electronic properties, insulator, ultrastrong light pulses, excited state, machine learning